andy23512/blog-zh-tw/source/_posts/tangent-s-progress-for-charachorder-one-charachorder-two-and-master-forge.md

 ## 13. From One to Two

 This month (December 2024), one of the keys on my second CC1 was broken, and I found that the metal caps on the CC1 are a little cold when used in cold weather.
 Though I could still use it and had pre-ordered the M4G, I bought a CC2 as my birthday present this year.
 I received it yesterday and started using it today (2024/12/28).
 The transition from CC1 to CC2 was perfect, and I got used to CC2 in a short time.
 I could feel the great improvements, including the quietness, the low actuation force keys, and the new keycaps design when I typed this chapter with CC2.
-I wrote <a href="{% post_path tangent-s-review-to-charachorder-two %}">my review to CC2 in this article</a>.
+I write <a href="{% post_path tangent-s-review-to-charachorder-two %}">my review to CC2 in this article</a>.

 ## 14. Master Forge arrived!

 After about one year waiting (I pre-ordered in 2024/03/30), my Master Forge arrived a few days ago (2025/03/05), and I started using it today (2025/03/08).
 The unboxing experience was great, and I can seamlessly move my chords and layout from my CC2 to it.
 The switches on M4G have a different feeling from the one on CC1 and CC2, they feel much snapper, and louder.
 The positions of switches are also different from those of CC1 and CC2, so I may need to take some time to get used to it.
-I will write another article to review M4G in the future.
+I write <a href="{% post_path tangent-s-review-to-master-forge %}">my review to M4G in this article</a>.